Nonresonant bilinear forms for partially dissipative hyperbolic systems violating the Shizuta-Kawashima condition: A step towards models of physical interest: when dissipation prevents time resonances

 In this section, we consider a hyperbolic system with quadratic source, whose linear part is exactly the linear operator (\ref{linear-PK-system}), while the coupling between the dissipative variables $u, v$ and $w$ lies in the quadratic source term of the equation for $w$.
 The system is the following:

 The source term of the equation for $w$ is the sum of a Nonresonant Bilinear Form for the wave operator (as in Definition \ref{def:Nonresonant-Bil-Form}, where $T_{m(\xi, \eta)}$ is the bilinear pseudoproduct in (\ref{def-pseudoproduct})) and a coupling term with the dissipative variables.
-We will show that system (\ref{PK_system_w}) is well behaved for long times, despite the facts that:\\ $\bullet$ the last equation (the wave propagator) does not dissipate at all;\\ $\bullet$ the whole source of $w$, i.e. $vw+T_m$ is not a Nonresonant Bilinear Form for the wave propagator (see Definition \ref{def:Nonresonant-Bil-Form}).\\ In the rest of this section we prove the global in time existence and decay of the smooth solutions to system (\ref{PK_system_w}).
-In spite of the lack of dissipation of the linear part (system (\ref{PK_system_w}) is weaker than [SK], see Section \ref{subsec: spectral-analysis}), the coupling term $vw$ is able to transfer enough dissipation to the equation for $w$ to prevent the formation of singularities. \begin{Rmk}[A comment on the choice of the model] System (\ref{PK_system_w}) is one of the simplest model to show that a cooperation between weak dissipation and Nonresonant Bilinear Forms is indeed possible.
-The space-time resonances method works also for a more general system with linear part (\ref{linear-PK-system}) and any quadratic source depending on the three variables $u, v, w$.
-However, the procedure in this general case would require several further steps in terms of normal form transformations and weighted/localized estimates, because of the different decay rates of $u, v$.
-In this first investigative paper, we limit ourselves to the simple case of (\ref{PK_system_w}), which however shows that a particular structure of the nonlinearity (Nonresonant Bilinear Form) in terms of the non dissipative variable as an addend of the source of the equation for the non dissipative variable itself is what is needed to prevent singularities.
-More general systems including some relevant physical models fitting this framework will be studied in the future, as anticipated in the introduction. \end{Rmk}
+We will show that system (\ref{PK_system_w}) is well behaved for long times, despite the facts that:\\ $\bullet$ the last equation (the wave propagator) does not dissipate at all and exhibits a quadratic nonlinearity;\\ $\bullet$ {the two addends in the source of $w$, namely $vw$ and $T_m$, have different natures: $m$ is a Nonresonant Bilinear Form for the wave propagator, see Definition \ref{def:Nonresonant-Bil-Form}; $vw$ does not have any special structure, but $v$ is a \emph{dissipative variable}.
+Their behaviors are different, as they appear with different phases in the Duhamel formula and we need to care of them separately.}\\ In the rest of this section we prove the global in time existence and decay of the smooth solutions to system (\ref{PK_system_w}).
+In spite of the lack of dissipation of the linear part (system (\ref{PK_system_w}) does not satisfy [SK], see Section \ref{subsec: spectral-analysis}), the coupling term $vw$ is able to transfer enough dissipation to the equation for $w$ to prevent the formation of singularities.
+Although being a first case study, this result is far from being obvious since in general solutions to hyperbolic systems with quadratic source are known to blow up, \cite{John2}.
+We define the following norm:

+The result of this section is stated below. \begin{thm}{[Global existence and decay estimates for the 2nd model violating [SK]]} Consider the Cauchy problem associated with system (\ref{PK_system_w}) and initial data at initial time $t=1$ belonging to $H^N(\mathbb{R}^3).$There exists $\varepsilon >0$ small enough and $N>\frac{5}{2}$ large enough such that, for